Child Outcomes Data Use

 This tool was designed to assist local programs in collecting valid and reliable data to determine contributing factors impacting performance on State Performance Plan (SPP) indicators.
 The latest addition to the existing tool is a section of drill down questions focused on child outcomes, indicator C3/B7, which provide ideas for the types of questions a local team would consider in identifying factors impacting performance.

-Child Outcomes drill questions for C3/B7
+Child Outcomes Drill Questions for C3/B7

 This document provides ideas for the types of questions a local team would consider in identifying factors impacting performance.
 General questions that are applicable to all indicators are included as well as questions specific to each indicator.
 Suggested questions are categorized into two main areas: